webplatform/docs-wpd/Admin/index.md

 * [[Special:Version|The Mediawiki version page]], including all information about our current installation, such as extensions
 * [[Meta:Deployment|Mediawiki Deployment Instructions]], for installing extensions, adding software to the site, etc.
 * [[WPD:Site_Map|Site Map]], including site architecture and software requirements
+* '''?uselang=qqx''' appended to any page give you special information about that page

 ==Account Creation==
 Currently, only registered account holders can view pages on the wiki.